RonnySchneider/SCR_Macros_Public/README.md

 With TBC V5.90 the Ironpython version was changed from 2.7 to 3.4.
 That syntax change made it necessary to have two separate repositories.

 # Installation
+The size of the repository results mainly from the animated GIF's in the Help folder.

-The collection of files found in this repository must be stored in the following folder.
+The collection of files included in the ZIP archive must be extracted into the following folder.

 until version V5.81
 "C:\ProgramData\Trimble\MacroCommands\SCR Macros"